dontpanicdao/starknet-burner/docs/users/getting-started.md

 the script exports should be accessible from `starknetburner` and `window.starknetburner`.
 The html file below shows how to install the script.
 `<div id="starknetburner">` is used as an anchor for the burner.
 The components will be attached to it.
-You should run `keyManager()` at the end of the file so that the `div` with id `starknetburner` is available when starting the
+You should run `register()` at the end of the file so that the `div` with id `starknetburner` is available when starting the
 burner: